 A senior veteran’s disability status, service-connected or otherwise does not affect their eligibility for TRICARE for Life.

-Veterans and / or their surviving spouses with any level of financial resources and income are eligible for TRICARE for Life.
+Applicants and / or their surviving spouses with any level of financial resources and income are eligible for TRICARE for Life.

-Veterans cannot have been dishonorably discharged.
+One cannot have been dishonorably discharged.